Thank you for all that you have done for us. We couldn't have done it without you.

 A reverse mortgage is a loan available to seniors age 62 and above.
 It's used to release the home equity in the property as one lump sum or in multiple payments.
 The homeowner's obligation to repay the loan is deferred until the owner passes away, the home is sold or the owner moves out.
 In the case of couples, as long as one person still lives in the home, the funds remain available.

 Some life insurance policies have a cash value that may be withdrawn or borrowed against.
 You may also obtain the proceeds from a life insurance policy by liquidating it before death.

 We are happy to work with long term care insurance companies were it has been obtained to obtain benefits as quickly as possible.

 Families often help support their loved ones at Carrington Court.
-Each individual may give up to $13,000 in 2011 and married couples, filing jointly may give up to $26,000.00 in 2011 with out being subject to Gift Taxes.
+Each individual may give up to $14,000 in 2015 and 16 and married couples, filing jointly may give up to $28,000.00 in 2015 and 2016 with out being subject to Gift Taxes.

 Costs related to senior living at Carrington Court may be tax deductible for both the resident and their family caregiver if they meet applicable Internal Revenue Service requirements.
 Carrington Court does not provide tax advice.
 You should obtain your own qualified tax counsel in these matters.
 You may look at IRS Publication 502 Medical and Dental Expenses at http://www.irs.gov/pub/irs-pdf/p502.pdf.
-Please note the publication for 2011 is not yet available.
+Please note the publication for the current tax gear may not be available until after December 31.
 You may search 'mental and dental expenses" on the IRS website at http://www.irs.gov/.

 Two residents may share a suite as companions.
 This offers a more affordable option, but all the features and benefits of senior living like, great meals ,engaging activities, transportation and most importantly experienced care givers dedicated to compassionate service remain.